Skip to main content

 A single high blood pressure reading doesn't necessarily mean you have hypertension.

-You have hypertension if your blood pressure stays high for three separate readings, on three separate occasions, over at least three months.
+You have hypertension if your blood pressure stays high for three separate readings, on three separate occasions, over at least two weeks.

 Sometimes people's blood pressure goes up because they're worried about having it taken by the nurse or doctor.